0xE232FE/Barakis/README.md

 In settings.py you can input permanent settings like the IP Adress if you proxy is not the same as the client.

+##### Windows
+If all the Setup is to hard for you you can run the Compiled Barakis_win.exe inside the barakis folder.
+Settings wil have no Effekt and the HTML Files need to be in the same PATH

 ### How it works
 <pre>
 The bot acts as an Proxy Service for ogame.